 The overwhelming point of interest was in lighting and in particular LED lighting.
 This is being incorporated now into shelves, rails, furniture, aside completely from the mainstream application of general and spotlighting.
 All the mainstream lighting manufacturers were holding workshops on this development and how it compares with metal halide, fluorescent, and halogen lighting.
 I suppose the bottom line is that while certain areas such as display cases have benefited greatly from this technology.
 The cost and consumption of the technology are on par with the other traditional technologies but the breakthrough for LED is not that far away and it will soon be the leading technology in that sector.

 In the area of retail shopfitting, there were no earth-shattering developments.
 The major shop fittings shops downplayed the equipment aspects of their businesses with the word “concept” being constantly used to put the focus more on design and away from mechanics.
 The fact of the matter is that the astonishing level of presence from Eastern manufacturers has attracted the attention of those in the trade, both retailers and shopfitters, who are mainly interested in value.
 The quality level has advanced in leaps and bounds with the Western suppliers now taking the photographs!!

 Some interesting products we came across were –

 COEO is a concept sustainable store in Berlin.
-They categorise products into four areas -Fair Trade, made by people with disability, organic/sustainable and books on environmental and wellness.
+They categorize products into four areas -Fair Trade, made by people with disabilities, organic/sustainable, and books on environmental and wellness.

 Blocher&Blocher did a presentation on two projects from a communications perspective -Intersport Brundl in Kaprun is in a rural area of Austria and was about how the Architecture of the building related to the physical environment and how they reflected their natural environment in their graphics message back to customers.